gr4yx01/gr4yx01/README.md

 <br>
 <b>Talking about Personal Stuffs:</b>

-- 👨🏽‍💻 I work with React, Typescript, NodeJs, GraphQL, PostgreSQL, TypeORM, Prisma, NestJs, TailwindCSS
+- 👨🏽‍💻 I work with React, Typescript, NodeJs, GraphQL, PostgreSQL, TypeORM, Prisma, NestJs, TailwindCSS, React Native
+- I can also learn to cook something with your tech stack of choice, I just need to learn the recipe
 - 🌱 I’m currently learning about **Building scalable web applications**
--
+- 🌱 I'm available for work (Remote, Onsite and Freelance)
 - 📝 Mostly I work on Applications based on TypeScript, React, Graphql and NodeJs
 - 💬 Ask me about web development, I am happy to help;
 - Desired benefits :) : Software engineering books and Internet

 - 📫 How to reach me henrynnamani12304@gmail.com